It’s time to step up into your own power and potential

 Venture on a journey to unlock your creativity, leadership, and entrepreneurialism in tandem with some of the poorest and most marginalised women in the world.
 Both Business Chicks and The Hunger Project believe in the same thing – supporting and developing women leaders and creating a space for women to connect, stretch and make a difference in the world.

 Anyone can be a leader.
 Your job title plays no part in this.
 The trip is a very personal journey of discovery that will ignite endless possibility, help you grow, smash your fears – and (we’re not being dramatic when we say) change your life.
-Our next trip will take place in February 2019 and we’ll be taking 20 Premium members of Business Chicks to India, applications are open now.
+We’ll be releasing details of our next trip soon.
+Make sure you’re signed up to our newsletter to be the first to hear where we’re headed to next.

 Who is this program for?